Chavez re-election team expands social media reach via Twitter

 By Daniel Wallis

-CARACAS, July 14 Venezuela's verbose Hugo Chavez is offering to send supporters his tweets to their mobile phones as the socialist president fights a vigorous opposition campaign across the Twitter-mad country ahead of an Oct.
-7 election.
+CARACAS Venezuela's verbose Hugo Chavez is offering to send supporters his tweets to their mobile phones as the socialist president fights a vigorous opposition campaign across the Twitter-mad country ahead of an October 7 election.

 Chavez has had three cancer operations in the last year and his delicate health means he has not been able to travel anywhere near as much as his younger rival, Henrique Capriles.